 Prevention & Early Intervention Services

 Prevention and Early Intervention Services (PEI) at the George Hull Centre offers a range of programs for families with children from birth to six years old.
-Our programs include community development, health promotion, prevention, early intervention, and consultation into one integrated service.
-All programs and services are offered free of charge.

 The programs of Prevention and Early Intervention Services include:

-Preschool Speech and Language Services - Preschool Speech and Language Services is part of a community partnership with the City of Toronto’s Early Abilities program, delivering community-based speech and language services to young children.
+Preschool Speech and Language Services is part of a community partnership with the City of Toronto’s Early Abilities program, delivering community-based speech and language services to young children.

 To talk to someone about any of the Prevention and Early Intervention Services at the George Hull Centre, please call Rosemary Britto at 416-622-8833 ext 265 or to learn more, download the PEI Services Booklet here.